owahl/NumericalMethodsAlgorithms/README.md

 ## Using NumericalMethodsAlgorithms Functions
 **In code:**
 1. Download the repository.
-2. Move it to your local MATLAB directory.
+2. Move the MATLAB files to your local MATLAB directory.
 3. Type **functionName(input1, input2, ...)** where necessary

 **In the command window:**
 1. Download the repository.
-2. Move it to your local MATLAB directory.
+2. Move the MATLAB files to your local MATLAB directory.
 3. Type **[output1, output2, ...] = functionName(input1, input2, ...)** into the command window

 To learn more about each function, navigate to the appropriate folder